-Well, we want to have a little time in the word tonight, and we cherish these times.
+JOHN: Well, we want to have a little bit of time in the Word tonight, and we cherish these times.
 They’re such great times.
-So if you have a question, pop right up to a microphone there and we’ll do the best we can to answer your...boy oh boy.
+So if you have a question, pop right up to a microphone there and we’ll do the best we can to answer your – boy oh boy.
 Wow, this is a loaded deck tonight.
 Here we go.

 JOHN: Wait a second.
 We don’t have that mic on.
 Go ahead.

-KELLY: My name is Kelly, and I want to know if the world is going to know when Jesus returns for the saints, if they're going to...if the world’s going to see this, and if there’s a Scripture that’s saying they will or won’t?
+AUDIENCE: My name is Kelly and I want to know if the world is going to know when Jesus returns for the saints – if the world’s going to see this and if there’s a scripture that’s saying they will or won’t?

 JOHN: The question basically can be answered this way.
-Obviously, the world is going to know something happened.
-It appears as though they’re not going to acknowledge what it is that happened.
-For example, when the rapture occurs, which is what you’re asking about and the Lord just catches away the Christians, which is the end of the church age.
-When that occurs, the world's going to have to know that, because millions of people will instantly disappear.
+Obviously the world is going to know something happened.
+It appears as though they’re not going to acknowledge what is that happened.
+For example, when the rapture occurs, which is what you’re asking about, and the Lord just catches away the Christians, which is the end of the church age, when that occurs, the world is going to have to know that, because millions of people will instantly disappear.
 There will be no bodies left.
 None.
 And I’ve often wondered what would happen to the people in the morgue and the embalming places who are sort of in process, when the mortician goes back in and can’t find anybody and they start searching around for the body snatchers that supposedly took these cadavers that would be joined with their spirits and so forth.
 No, that’s going to happen for sure.

-BERNIE: Hi, John.
-My name is Bernie and I’ve got a question here from the Book of John, you know, first Chapter and I'm starting this book and it kind of struck me here when I’m reading Chapter 1, you know, Verse 12 when Satan is talking to God and tell him –
+AUDIENCE: Hi, John.
+My name is Bernie, and I’ve got a question here from the book of John, first chapter.
+I’ve studying this book, and it kind of struck me here.
+When I’m reading chapter 1 in verse 12 when Satan is talking to God and tell him –